danfeder/bolt_v2/memory-bank/review/backend_refactoring_plan.md

    - No methods longer than 50 lines
    - **Progress Notes**:
      - March 2, 2025: Improved test coverage of visualization module from 6% to 80%
+     - March 2, 2025: Improved test coverage of meta_optimizer.py module from ~40% to 84%
+     - March 2, 2025: Improved test coverage of chromosome.py module from 75% to 94%
    - **Output**: Cleaner, more maintainable codebase

 2. **Architecture**: **Status**: [ ]